mevers/compoundscreen_RPS19-KD/README.md

 | 19   | SN00737604 | Cladribine                      | inhibits_the_enzyme_adenosine_deaminase                   | -0.152             | 1.007                 | 14.341           |
 | 20   | SN00750333 | Cladribine                      | Antimetabolites                                           | -0.044             | 1.029                 | 13.396           |

-Full results including ranking tables for every quadrant (and based on both normalisation methods) are given in folder `02_tables` and subfolders therein.
+Full results with ranking tables for every quadrant (and based on both normalisation methods) are given in subfolder of `02_tables`.

 ## References